BlackWasp

 Two-Dimensional Arrays

-The simple "list" type of array described above is called a one-dimensional array; the single dimension being traversed using the index number.
-It is possible to use more than one dimension in an array to create more complex structures.
-A two-dimensional array can be used to hold a table of values.
+The simple "list" type of array described above is a one-dimensional array; the single dimension being traversed using the index.
+You can create arrays with more than one dimension for more complex structures.
+For example, a two-dimensional array can hold a table of values.
 In the next example, we will create an array to hold the following table of string values.
-The numbered rows and columns indicate the index numbers for each dimension for each item:
+The numbered rows and columns indicate the index numbers for each dimension:

 Index0123